deptofdefense/anet/CONTRIBUTING.md

 ## The legal stuff

-Works created by U.S. Federal employees as part of their jobs typically are not eligible for copyright in the United States.
-In places where the contributions of U.S. Federal employees are not eligible for copyright, this work is in the public domain.
-In places where it is eligible for copyright, such as some foreign jurisdictions, this work is licensed as described in `LICENSE.md`.

 When you submit a pull request to this repository for the first time, you'll be prompted to sign a Developer Certificate of Origin ("DCO").
 You should read the DCO carefully because it's legally binding.
 At a high level, it tells us that you have the right to submit the work you're contributing in your pull requests and says that you consent to us treating the contriubtion in a way consistent with the project or the license associated with this project.
 You can read the license associated with this project in `LICENSE.md`.

 You can submit contributions anonymously or under a pseudonym if you'd like, but we need to be able to reach you at the email address associated with your github account (which is what you sign the DCO).